 “Bon had that way about him,” says Jeffery, “He had the words, knew how to give them the face.
 And if that still didn’t work, look out!”

 According to Angus Young, it was this furiously but frighteningly feisty aspect of Bon Scott’s character that moulded the best of AC/DC’s music.
 “He was one of the dirtiest fuckers I know,” Angus would smirk.
 “When I first met him he couldn’t even speak English – it was all ‘fuck’, ‘c**t’, ‘piss’, ‘shit’.”

-But then the Bon Scott era of the band was far removed from the polished professionalism of the AC/DC that brings its Rock Or Bust tour to the UK at the end of June.
-If you are going to that you are going to enjoy one of the slickest rock-of-ages shows out there.
-There was nothing slick or polished about the band that Bon Scott fronted, though.
+But then the Bon Scott era of the band was far removed from the polished professionalism of the AC/DC of present day.
+There was nothing slick or polished about the band that Bon Scott fronted.
 When he sang ‘If you want blood… you got it’ he fucking meant it, pal.